System64fumo/sysbar/DOCUMENTATION.md

   * Module: Show backlight level
   * Widget: Show and set backlight brightness levels

+* menu
+  * Module: Shows a simple button to open or close an app launcher

 * mpris
   * Module: Show currently playing song
   * Widget: Same as the above but with controls and album art